unibas-tilics/tilics/articles/article-117-Why-stick-to-one-example.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
-Using the same example, again and again, seems to be quite boring without any added benefit.
+Using the same example, again and again, seems to be quite boring and without any added benefit.
-In some instances, however, this can be used for some positive effect.
-Using a known example to show different things (like methods or algorithms) saves time, as the people don't have to think about the example used in much detail.
+In some cases, a common example can be used for positive effect.
+Using a known example saves time, since people can draw upon older methods or algorithms to understand new ideas.
 In this book, the common example is the Fibonacci Sequence which starts with 0 and 1.
-Every next number is the sum of their two predecessors.
+Every next number is the sum of its two predecessors.

 0, 1, 1, 2, 3, 5, 8, 13, 21,...

-The well-known picture according to this Sequence is the Fibonacci spiral.
+A well-known picture using this sequence is the Fibonacci spiral.
 <!-- END BODY -->